 You can use Accident Advice Helpline to make a South Cambridgeshire accident at work compensation claim

-To get in contact with the law firm Accident Advice Helpline to help you with your personal injury claim you can call the free phone number 0800 689 0500.
+To get in contact with the law firm Accident Advice Helpline to help you with your personal injury claim you can call 0800 689 0500 or 0333 500 0993 on a mobile.
 Waiting at the other end of this line is a team of friendly, trained and professional advisors who will listen to your circumstances with empathy and confidentiality.

 They will talk you through the claims process and give you an estimated figure for the sort of compensation you may be eligible to claim.
 The team will check you fit the claims criteria which is the accident must have been in the last three years, someone else’s fault and your injuries must have received medical treatment.
-Then you can decide without pressure whether or not you are going to proceed with making a claim.
+Why not take action right now and give us a call?